siblackburn/python_bali/quiz/quiz.md

 Overriding is the ability to change the implementation of a method made by it's ancestors.
 The child class can get passed a method from the parent class and then perform some additional functionality/change the functionality

+e.g. parent class also defines colour, the same as the child class.
+But you want to use the child classes version of colour e.g. vehicle class has accelerate you use accelerate method for cars cnad vans but for motorbikes the method is different

 - What is `self`
 Self is the variable we define when creating a method that allows us to pass variables.
 This allows inheritance.